Ecramer7/Final_Project/README.md

 # Final Project
 ## Segment 1
 ### Topic
 NASA provides data on the impact of meteorites on earth's surface.
 A meteorite is specifically a meteor that makes it through the atmosphere of a planet or moon.
 In this case, our data looks at meteorites that break the earth's atmosphere.
 Our team selected this topic because we have all had a fascination with space from early childhood.
 Additionally, we are trying to get in NASA's good graces for future job opportunities. ;)

-Our team communicates regularly via slack and a group chat.
-We also plan to consistently meet on Saturdays.
+Our team has communicated regularly via slack and a group chat.
+We also consistently met on Saturdays.
 Our team dynamic consists of working on the majority of the work together, while ensuring our respective roles are completed for that week.
 I am happy to say our team is blessed to have a very dependable and highly communicative bunch.

 ### Data Source